 As Takeda folds in Shire, two of the Irish rare disease specialist’s former top leaders have found themselves a new home at Nestlé skin health spinoff Galderma.

 Flemming Ornskov, Shire’s most recent CEO before the Takeda buyout, has taken the reins as Galderma CEO.
 And Shire’s former finance overseer, Thomas Dittrich, will work alongside him as CFO of Galderma, a company that now holds the title of the world’s largest independent dermatology-focused drugmaker.

 Prior to Shire, Ornskov had plenty of experience from his work at Bayer, Bausch & Lomb and Novartis.
 Dittrich was only Shire’s CFO for a year, but he’s not so new to pharma, either, having previously served a stint at Amgen.

 Meanwhile, Thomas Ebeling, former CEO of Novartis Pharma and Novartis Consumer Health, has become Galderma Chairman, and Sheri McCoy, former Johnson & Johnson vice chair responsible for the pharma and consumer divisions, has also joined as a director.
 Stuart Raetzman, Nestlé Skin Health's CEO since 2016, has transitioned to a director role.

-Consumer giant Nestlé in May confirmed the CHF 10.2 ($10.2 billion) skin health spinoff to a consortium of private investment organizations including EQT Partners, Abu Dhabi Investment Authority’s Luxinva, and PSP Investments, among others.
+Consumer giant Nestlé in May confirmed the CHF 10.2 billion ($10.2 billion) skin health spinoff to a consortium of private investment organizations including EQT Partners, Abu Dhabi Investment Authority’s Luxinva, and PSP Investments, among others.